 - Your original content, from paper documents and photographs to disk drives and video, will be digitized consistently and accurately.

-- We are especially experienced with audio and video tapes, but we can digitize most types of audio-visual materials.
+- We are especially experienced with audio and video tapes, but we can digitize most types of audio-visual materials, including film.

 - We can digitize books and collections on paper, from basic business documents to complex graphics and databases.